yanndemel/crud-rest-gen/sample-app/petclinic-api-audit-default/README.md

   <version>0.0.1</version>
 </dependency>
 ```
-For testing the audit generated classes, the dependency to [crud-generator-utils-tests](../../crud-generator-utils-tests) must be added.
+For **testing** the **audit generated classes**, the dependency to [crud-generator-utils-tests](../../crud-generator-utils-tests) must be added.
 It contains the base class ([AuditControllersTest](../../crud-generator-utils-tests/src/main/java/com/octo/tools/audit/AuditControllersTest.java)) used for testing the generated audit controllers.
 ```xml
 <!-- Audit controllers test classes dependencies -->
 <dependency>